 I think this should be the primary criteria when when judging an email service provider.
 Is it able to properly send out mass email?
 Seems like every ESP should be able to do this, right?
 But start by examining downtime, send speed and if your ESP is willing to guarantee it and you will notice differences.
 If the service often isn’t operational, then neither will your marketing campaign!

 For your campaign to be effective your email has to be appealing.
 You need to be able to create it without technical knowledge or experience in the devil’s language (coding and HTML).
-An email creator and editor tool (WYSIWYG) and templates needs to do the heavy lifting.
+A responsive email creator and email editor tool (WYSIWYG) and email templates needs to do the heavy lifting.
+Athough there are a lot of free email templates available, you want them to be inside the tool.
 Without them you’d probably waste too much time or lack responses from recipients.

 Good Delivery Rate and Reputation